-R-29RMU / RSM-54 Sineva / SS-N-23 SKIFF
+R-29RMU / R-29RGU / RSM-54 Sineva / SS-N-23 SKIFF

 The word Sineva evidently means "dark blue" in Russian.
 "Sineva" is the title of the un-official Russian Airborne troops [Blue Berets] anthem.
 Sineva is an abnormal blue coloration of sap and (rarely) sound wood caused by the activities of mold and the types of fungi that cause rot.

-In contrast to the Americans, who have always used only solid propellant SLBMs, the Russians have continued to use liquid-propelled missiles, perhaps on grounds of extensive experience and confidence in their safety, but surely because of consistent disappointment with the solid-propelled R-31 (SS-N-17) and R-39 (SS-N-20).
+In contrast to the Americans, who always used only solid propellant SLBMs, the Russians have continued to use liquid-propelled missiles, perhaps on grounds of extensive experience and confidence in their safety, but surely because of consistent disappointment with the solid-propelled R-31 (SS-N-17) and R-39 (SS-N-20).

 On 18 February 2004 Russia launched four missiles as part of its ongoing military exercise, but one of them was self-destructed after veering off course.
 A Molnia communication satellite and an intercontinental ballistic missile were launched from Plesetsk cosmodrome, a strategic RS-18 (Stiletto) missile was launched from Baikonur cosmodrome.
 However, the RSM-54 ballistic missile deviated from its plannedtrack shortly after the flight and was self-destructed.
 The missile began to veer off trajectory 98 seconds after it was launched by the Karelia nuclear-powered submarine in the Barents Sea and the self-liquidation system triggered itself.
 On 01 March 2004 President Vladimir Putin instructed the acting defence minister to carry out an urgent investigation into the reasons for the failure of the launch of three RSM-54 ballistic missiles from the Karelia and Novomoskovsk SSBNs in mid-February 2004.

+President of Russia Vladimir Putin signed a decree according to which the missile system “Sineva” was to be added to the list of armaments of the Russian Navy, the press office of the Federal Space Agency reported on 24 July 2007.
 The missile was accepted for service on July 9 2007 and is produced on a serial basis by Makeyev Design Bureau.
 The seven submarines of the project 667BRDM Dolphin Delta-4 are being upgraded and equipped with the Sineva liquid-propellant ballistic missiles

 On 17 December 2007 Nuclear submarine Tula of Russia's Northern Navy test-fired a ballistic missile.
 According to the official, the submarine fired the missile from under the water surface with a view to check the battling capacity of the nation's strategic nuclear forces.
 Nuclear cruiser Tula is a submarine of 667BDRM class.
 These submarines are equipped with Sineva RSM-54 ballistic missiles.